Carbon tetrachloride: Anaesthetic and analgesic

 Carbon tetrachloride was briefly used as a volatile inhalation anaesthetic and analgesic for intense menstruation pains and headaches in the mid-19th century.
-Its anaesthetic effects were known as early as 1847 or 1848.

 It was introduced as a safer alternative to chloroform by the doctor Protheroe Smith in 1864.
 In December 1865, the Scottish obstetrician who discovered the anaesthetic effects of chloroform on humans, James Young Simpson, had experimented with carbon tetrachloride as an anaesthetic.
 Simpson named the compound "Chlorocarbon" for its similarity to chloroform.
 His experiments involved injecting carbon tetrachloride into two women's vaginas.
 Simpson orally consumed carbon tetrachloride and described it as having "the same effect as swallowing a capsule of chloroform".

 Because of the higher amount of chlorine atoms (compared to chloroform) in its molecule, carbon tetrachloride has a stronger anaesthetic effect than chloroform and required a smaller amount.
 Its anaesthetic action was likened to ether, rather than the related chloroform.
 It is less volatile than chloroform, therefore it was more difficult to apply and needed warm water to evaporate.
 Its smell has been described as "fruity", quince-like and "more pleasant than chloroform", and had a "pleasant taste".
 Carbon tetrachloride for anaesthetic use was made by the chlorination of carbon disulfide.
 It was used on at least 50 patients, of which most were women in labour.
 During anaesthesia, carbon tetrachloride has caused such violent muscular contractions and negative effects on the heart in some patients that it had to be replaced with chloroform or ether.
 Such use was experimental and the anaesthetic use of carbon tetrachloride never gained popularity due to its potential toxicity.